vaib-dev/Courses/10-adobe-illustrator/4-views.md

 ## Summary
 This chapter is very simple but need to be understood because at this time tou may say that these are of no use but believe me, they are going to help you a lot in the future.
 So here we studued about the views in illustrator like trim view, custom view and many more.

-In the next chapter we will learn about Customizing illustrator.
+In the next chapter we will focus on shape builder tool.